roydon-luo/PolarAPP/README.md

-# PolarAPP
+# PolarAPP: Beyond Polarization Demosaicking for Polarimetric Application
-Source code of "PolarAPP: Beyond Polarization Demosaicking for Polarimetric Application, ECCV2026"
+The code will be available before Aug.
+2026.